 - Wear Resistance: The steel should have the ability to withstand any damage from both adhesive and abrasive wear.

-- Corrosion Resistance: It is the ability to resist rust triggered by external elements such as moisture and humidity etc.
+- Corrosion Resistance: It is the ability to resist rust triggered by external elements such as moisture and humidity.

 Have a Look at the Basic Ingredients of Steel

-- Chromium: It is added to increase the durability and hardness of the knife, as well as it fights corrosion.
-But, if a large amount of chromium is added then it will cause to decrease toughness.
+- Chromium: It is added to increase the durability and hardness of the knife and fight corrosion.
+But, if a large amount of chromium is added, it will decrease in toughness.

 - Manganese: Adding manganese will increase the strength and wear resistance of steel.
 If added in good quantities, it helps with toughening the steel during the manufacturing process.

-- Molybdenum: Under high temperatures, it will help prevent the steel from becoming brittle and also helps in maintaining its strength.
+- Molybdenum: Under high temperatures, it will help prevent the steel from becoming brittle and maintain its strength.

 - Copper: It ensures the blade's strength.